Sexual Assault Risk Reduction Strategies

 - Get involved if you believe that someone is at risk.
 If you see someone in trouble or someone pressuring another person, don’t be afraid to intervene - or get help to do so.

 Reduce the Risk of Being Sexually Assaulted

 - Know your sexual intentions and limits.
 You have the right to say “NO” to any unwanted sexual contact.
 If you are uncertain of what you want, ask your partner to respect your feelings.

-- Remember that some people think that drinking, dressing provocatively, or going to your or your date’s room is saying you are willing to have sex.
+- Be aware that some people mistakenly believe drinking, dressing provocatively, or going to your or someone else’s room means you are willing to have sex.
 Be clear up front about your limits in such situations.

 - Listen to your gut feelings.
 If you feel uncomfortable or think you might be at risk, leave the situation immediately and go to a safe place.

 - If you feel you are being pressured or coerced into sexual activity, you have a right to state your feelings &/or leave the situation.
 If you are concerned about the other person becoming angry, it is okay to make up an excuse to leave or create time to get help.

 - Attend large parties with friends you trust.
 Agree to “look out” for one another.
 Leave with the group, not alone.
 Avoid leaving with people that you don’t know very well.